yumis56/is373-project/blog/source/_posts/git-github.md

     - More complex, but can save on storage

 Although delta storage is more storage-efficient, snapshot storage makes more sense for getting an accurate, updated representation.
+- e.g. For banking, the account balance and banking statement would be a **snapshot**, while transaction history would be **delta storage**.

 Now, back to Git: